 - Set a routine for working at home - it's important to get up and get started, to take regular breaks including a lunch break, and to finish working and turn off at an appropriate time.

 - No matter how tempting, avoid working in your pyjamas all day.
-This is likely a big change already so try not to lose all your daily routines at once.
+Try not to lose all your daily routines at once.

 - Have a proper lunch break.
-Stop, makes something nice to eat, and eat away from your work area.
-Try and get outside and get some natural light if you can do so safely, and try some exercise, again within guidelines on social contact - it's easy to get dragged in to work out of hours.
+Stop, make something nice to eat, and eat away from your work area.
+Try and get outside and get some natural light if you can do so safely, and try some exercise, again within guidelines on social contact.

 - Use your diary to clearly say to others when you are working and when you are available to speak.